 Nov 22, 2017

-Japan’s biggest anime, manga, and cosplay events take place throughout the year with December, in particular, host to some of the heavy hitters, kicking off with Tokyo Comic Con 2017.
-Here we take a look at the top anime, manga, cosplay and all-round otaku events in Japan.
+Japan’s biggest anime, manga, and cosplay events take place throughout the year with the November and December, in particular, host to some of the heavy hitters.
+These events can often be epic in scale, great throngs of cosplaying humanity crowded out some of the largest indoor venues that Japan has to offer.
+And whether cosplay fan / otaku / manga & anime enthusiast or not, these events and conventions are a blast.
+So, here we take a look at the top anime, manga, cosplay and all-round otaku events in Japan.

 Wonder Festival - Tokyo